JohnJamesUtley/JohnJamesUtley.github.io/docs/index.md

 ![](Photos/Trail2.PNG "Trailblazers")

 ## Spaceships
 This is an unfinished project but it has a plethora of interesting systems that were super fun to program.
 In this project there is code for dynamic destruction and construction through the use of a marching squares algorithm.
-There is A* pathfinding that adjusts to a changing enviroment as entities are moving and some high speed physics simulation.
+There is A* pathfinding that adjusts to a changing environment as entities are moving and some high speed physics simulation.
 It is more of a prototype than anything else.
 Still uncommented but cool I think.

 [GitHub: Spaceships](https://github.com/JohnJamesUtley/Spaceships-3)